-There are two switches in the DC panel in the cabin that activate the generator.
-One switch activates the blowers and one switch controls the starting, running, and stopping of the optional generator.
+There is a control panel in the cabin AC breaker panel that activates the generator.
 The generator can also be operated from a control panel on the generator.
 The circuit breakers that protect the generator AC and DC circuits are also on this panel.
 An owner operator's manual for the generator has been supplied with this manual.
 Please refer to it for details on the generator operation.